workshops sized.jpg

 The Jizo Foundation

-The public is invited to visit during cemetery hours, to sit, meditate, grieve, and remember.
-The beautiful stone Jizo sculpture centerpiece donated by Dr. Patricia Danaher was handmade by Indonesian artists and is the first large one of its kind in public in the United States.
-We are sure it will not be the last!
+In November 2023 we opened our first Jizo Grieving Site within a historic cemetery, Westwood Hills Memorial Park, located at 2720 Cold Springs Rd. in Placerville, CA. The public is invited to visit during cemetery hours, to sit, meditate, grieve, and remember.
+The beautiful stone Jizo sculpture centerpiece donated by Dr. Patricia Danaher is the first large one of its kind in public in the United States.

 “Jizo helps smuggle children into the afterlife in the sleeve of his robe.”